angular/angular/aio/content/guide/http.md

 ### Making a POST request

 Apps often POST data to a server.
 They POST when submitting a form.
-In the following example, the `HeroService` posts when adding a hero to the database.
+In the following example, the `HeroesService` posts when adding a hero to the database.

 <code-example
   path="http/src/app/heroes/heroes.service.ts"